honghanhh/wqu_capstone_project_3621/README.md

 ## 1. Motivation

-The objective of this project is to develop a predictive model for Bitcoin (BTC) price using a Probabilistic Graphical Model (PGM).
-By leveraging the power of PGMs, we aim to identify the key sentiment, financial, technical, and on-chain factors that significantly influence the price of BTC.
-This analysis will provide valuable insights for swing traders looking to make informed trading decisions.
+The objective of this project is to develop and compare predictive models for Bitcoin (BTC) price using two types of Probabilistic Graphical Models (PGMs): Bayesian Networks and Markov Networks.
+By leveraging the power of these PGMs, we aim to identify the key sentiment, financial, technical, and on-chain factors that significantly influence the price of BTC.
+We then construct and compare models using both Bayesian and Markov network.
+This comparative analysis will provide valuable insights for swing traders looking to make informed trading decisions based on our assessment of these predictive models.

 The project encompasses the following goals:

 - **Factor Identification**: We will carefully analyze a diverse set of sentiment, financial, technical, and on-chain metrics to identify the most influential factors affecting the price of BTC.
 To understand these factors, we can gain deeper insights into the market dynamics.
 - **PGM Construction**: Using the identified factors, we will construct a sophisticated Probabilistic Graphical Model.
 This model will capture the complex relationships and dependencies among the factors, allowing us to predict accurately future BTC price movements.
+- **Markov model Construction**: As a comparative study, we will also construct a Markov Network, to investigate the potential differences and performance of both modeling approaches in the context of cryptocurrency price prediction.
-- **Performance Comparison**: To demonstrate the effectiveness of our PGM-based approach, we will compare its performance against a mean-reverting strategy.
-By evaluating and contrasting the outcomes of both approaches, we aim to showcase the viability and potential advantages of our predictive model.
+- **Performance Comparison**: We will evaluate the prediction accuracy of both models using Mean Absolute Error (MAE).
+Further, we will measure trading performance using metrics such as return on investment and Sharpe ratio.
+By contrasting the outcomes, we aim to showcase the viability of our predictive models.

 By achieving these objectives, we seek to provide traders and investors with a valuable tool for making informed decisions in the dynamic and volatile world of cryptocurrency trading.